douglasdavis/ddavis.io/content/posts/2018-02-02-root-without-root.md

 There is _absolutely_ a place for the C++ code.
-If I wanted to apply a complex set of requirements to select different objects _above_ the hit level but based on hit properties, I need this structure.
+If I wanted to apply a complex set of requirements to select different objects _above_ the hit level (but based on hit properties), I need this structure.
 If we had a perfectly columnar data format (each event as a row in a table and a column for every feature), the hit information would be duplicated in multiple places because a low level hit may be